mcs-unity/onvif/README.md

 ## Introduction

-A project that was aimed at myself where i practiced golang programing.
+A project that was aimed at myself where i practiced golang programming.
 The goal was to add an alternative option to C++ it needed to be simple and easy to use.
 Any one who wishes to read contribute or review the code and provide suggestion is welcome to do so.